EN FR

 5.1 Footprint of research activities

 We are concerned about CO2 footprint and discourage oversea conferences when far away.
-After the situation with respect to Covid went back to normal with respect to be able to travel, we are still dedicated to travel less than in the past and attend some conferences online.
+Since the situation with respect to Covid went back to normal with respect to travelling, we have been dedicated to travel less than in the past and attend some conferences online.

 5.2 Impact of research results